 - San Francisco's Measure H: the unsuccessful 1996 ballot measure campaign to use proportional

 representation (choice voting) to elect the Board of Supervisors

-- More general measures containing language enabling IRV use have been passed in
+- More general measures containing language enabling ranked-choice voting use have been passed in

-Oakland Preference Voting website to learn more and help.
+Oakland Preference Voting website for more archival information.

-- Los Angeles and other southern CA cities have pondered IRV for special elections.
+- Los Angeles and other southern CA cities have pondered ranked-choice voting for special elections.

 - CfER campaigned against the statewide "top two" ballot measure, Prop 14, in 2010.

 Vote splitting in the primary election can advance unpopular candidates, especially if turnout is low, leading to a lesser-of-evils